Levynska-I-DS/Portfolio/README.md

+# Portfolio

-# Data Analyst & Business Intelligence Portfolio
+## 📊 Iryna Levynska — Junior Data Analyst & Business Intelligence

-Welcome to my portfolio project dedicated to Data Analytics and BI.
+Welcome to my Data & BI Portfolio!
 My name is **Iryna Levynska**, and this repository is my space for learning, practice, and early-stage projects.
 These works reflect the skills I am currently developing and my ongoing path in the field of data analytics.

 ---